Arabs in Germany: Geographical distribution

-The largest concentration of Arab people in Germany, can be found in Berlin, where they make up 2%–3% (100,000 people) of the population.
+The largest concentration of Arab people in Germany lives in Berlin, where they make up 2%–3% (100,000 people) of the population.
 The percentage is significantly higher in the Berlin neighborhoods of Neukölln, Kreuzberg and Gesundbrunnen.
-Other significant centres of Arab populations in Germany can be found in the Rhine-Ruhr metropolitan region, Frankfurt, Munich, Hanover and Hamburg.
+Other centres of Arab population in Germany can be found in the Rhine-Ruhr metropolitan region, Frankfurt, Munich, Hanover and Hamburg.
 Most Arabs reside in urban areas and cities in former West-Germany.
-The only place in former Eastern Germany with a sizeable number of Arabs is Leipzig, where people of any Arab descent make up 0.8% of the total population (4,000 out of 522,800).
-Among the German districts with the highest shares of Arab migrants in 2011 were especially cities in the Frankfurt Rhine-Main Metropolitan Region (Frankfurt, Offenbach) and the Rhineland (Bonn, Düsseldorf) with large groups of Moroccan migrants.
+The only place in former Eastern Germany with a sizeable number of Arabs is Leipzig, where people of Arab descent make up 0.8% of the total population (4,000 out of 522,800).
+Among the German districts with the highest share of Arab migrants in 2011 were cities in the Frankfurt Rhine-Main Metropolitan Region (Frankfurt, Offenbach) and the Rhineland (Bonn, Düsseldorf) with large groups of Moroccan migrants.